 The term service provider is used to describe the people and organisations that provide services and programs for children with autism spectrum disorder (ASD) and their families.

-The people are professionals with qualifications in areas such as psychology, education, speech pathology or occupational therapy.
-They will also be experts in child development, especially developmental delays such as ASD.
+The people are professionals with qualifications in areas like psychology, education, speech pathology or occupational therapy.
+They’ll also be experts in child development, especially developmental delays like ASD.

-The organisations that employ these professionals run a wide range of intervention, therapy and support services and programs.
+The organisations that employ these professionals run many intervention, therapy and support services and programs.
 These organisations fall into the following categories:

-state and federal government services and programs, which will usually be provided free of charge
+Australian Government and state government services and programs, which are usually free

 private services and programs, which might be partly funded or which you have to pay for in full.

-Different service providers take different approaches.
+Different autism spectrum disorder (ASD) service providers take different approaches.
 But almost all services and programs fall into one or more of the following categories.

-Medical approaches focus on treating key symptoms of autism and managing any medication that children use.
-In older children and teenagers, this might include prescribing medication to help reduce the symptoms of anxiety.
+Medical approaches focus on treating symptoms associated with ASD and managing medication.
+In older children and teenagers, this might include medication to help with anxiety.

-Providers using this approach focus on teaching children new behaviour and skills by using specialised, structured techniques.
-Applied Behaviour Analysis is an example.
+Providers with a behavioural approach use specialised, structured techniques to teach children new behaviour and skills.
+Applied Behaviour Analysis (ABA) is an example.

-A provider with a developmental approach aims to help children to form positive, meaningful relationships with other people, focusing on teaching children social and communication skills – for example, Relationship Development Intervention.
+Providers with a developmental approach help children form positive, meaningful relationships with other people.
+They teach children social and communication skills.
+Responsive teaching is an example of this approach.

-If you use a provider with a therapy-based approach, you’ll find it provides a specific therapy that targets specific difficulties.
-For example, it might use occupational therapy to target fine motor difficulties, or speech therapy to develop a child’s communication skills.
+Providers with a therapy-based approach usually use a specific therapy to work on specific difficulties.
+For example, providers might use occupational therapy to target fine motor difficulties, or speech therapy to develop children’s communication skills.

-Family-based providers emphasise the idea that family involvement in the therapy is central to meeting a child’s developmental needs.
-For example, a provider might offer parent training workshops to give you skills to help your child achieve therapy goals.
+Family-based providers believe that family involvement in therapy is central to children’s development.
+For example, providers might offer parent training workshops to give you skills to help your child achieve therapy goals.
 The More than Words® program is an example of this approach.

-This category includes a broad range of non-traditional treatments, which come under the heading of complementary and alternative approaches.
+This category includes a broad range of non-traditional, complementary and alternative approaches.

-Combined approaches bring together elements of behavioural and developmental approaches, as well as new knowledge about autism and development.
+Combined approaches bring together parts of behavioural and developmental approaches, as well as new knowledge about ASD and development.
 The TEACCH approach is an example.

-Other approaches includes interventions that sit outside the categories listed above – for example, music therapy.
+Other approaches include interventions that sit outside the categories listed above – for example, music therapy.

-Therapies (also called interventions) are the programs or sessions aimed at helping to promote your child’s development.
+Therapies (also called interventions) are the programs or sessions that support your child’s development.

 Services are the places and organisations that offer these therapies.
 A service might provide one therapy or several types.

-Specialist means that the service or program specialises in supporting children with ASD and employs people who are experienced with ASD.
+Specialist means that the service or program specialises in supporting children with autism spectrum disorder (ASD) and employs people who are experienced with ASD.

 Generic means non-specialist providers of services to all children.
 These services or programs might or might not have some experience with ASD.
 For example, they can include child care and preschool programs.
 A larger generic service provider might have specialist ASD teams.

-Your decision about which services and programs to choose will depend on many things including cost, the options available in your area and your child’s particular needs.
+Your decisions about services and programs will depend on many things including cost, options available in your area and your child’s particular needs.
 You can find out more about choosing a disability service provider

-At first, you might feel overwhelmed by ASD information and options.
-Parents have said that it seems like a maze, or a complicated road map.
+At first, you might feel overwhelmed by autism spectrum disorder (ASD) information and options.
+Parents often say that it seems like a maze, or a complicated road map.

-You might find there are particular steps you need to take to use the services you’ve chosen.
+You might need to take particular steps to use the services you’ve chosen.
 For example, for some services you need a referral and/or diagnosis.
 For others, you don’t.
 Some services attract funding or rebates.
 Others don’t.

 If your child wasn’t diagnosed until later childhood or adolescence, you might feel that you’ve missed out on crucial years of getting help for your child.
 But it’s never too late to start getting services, and there are options for older children and teenagers and their families.

 It can help to ask key professionals in your child’s life about different services and how they might help your child.
-The team who diagnosed your child might have some suggestions about useful services.
-Your GP or paediatrician, or your child’s teacher, might also have some ideas.
+The team who diagnosed your child can usually suggest useful services.
+Your GP or paediatrician, or your child’s teacher, might also have ideas.

-Under the government’s Helping Children with Autism (HCWA)
+Under the Australian Government’s Helping Children with Autism (HCWA)

 the state associations are the home of the HCWA autism advisors.
 If